drohmer/publication_listing_hal/examples/03_long_publication_list/README.md

-This example shows a simple HAL query.
+This example shows a long publication list.

 # Simple usage